Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Bayesian Mixture Survival Models using Additive Mixture-of-Weibull Hazards, with Lasso Shrinkage and Stratification.
 As a Bayesian dynamic survival model, it relaxes the proportional-hazard assumption.
 Lasso shrinkage controls overfitting, given the increase in the number of free parameters in the model due to presence of two Weibull components in the hazard function.

-bmabart — by Qingzhao Yu, 6 months ago
+bmabart — by Qingzhao Yu, a year ago

 Bayesian Mediation Analysis Using BART